Gaung baung

-The gaung baung (ခေါင်းပေါင်း [ɡáʊɰ̃ báʊɰ̃]; သမိၚ် ဍိုပ်, [həmoiŋ dɒp]; Shan: ၶဵၼ်းႁူဝ် [kʰén.hǒ]; Northern Thai: เฅียนหัว [kʰīan hǔa]) is a traditional Burmese kerchief and part of the traditional attire of many ethnic groups inhabiting modern day Burma and Northern Thailand, particularly among most of the Buddhist-professing ethnic groups: the Bamar, Mon, Arakanese, Shan, and Tai Yuan peoples.
+The gaung baung (ခေါင်းပေါင်း [ɡáʊɰ̃ báʊɰ̃]; သမိၚ် ဍိုပ်, [həmoiŋ dɒp]; Shan: ၶဵၼ်းႁူဝ် [kʰén.hǒ]; Northern Thai: เคียนหัว [kʰīan hǔa]) is a traditional Burmese kerchief and part of the traditional attire of many ethnic groups inhabiting modern day Burma and Northern Thailand, particularly among most of the Buddhist-professing ethnic groups: the Bamar, Mon, Arakanese, Shan, and Tai Yuan peoples.
 The design varies from region to region, but share basic similarities that distinguish the gaung baung from the kerchief.

 Gaung baung literally means "head wrap" in the Burmese language.
 It is part of traditional ceremonial attire, worn at formal gatherings and ceremonies.
 The gaung baung is almost always a sign of rank, though no insignia or pattern exists to denote it.
 The gaung baung is more prevalent among the Arakanese and Shan ethnic groups.

 Design and style

 The design of the modern Burmese gaung baung emerged in the mid-20th century and is called maung kyetthayay (မောင့်ကျက်သရေ).
 It is a ready-made gaung baung made of cloth wrapped in a rattan frame and can be worn like a hat is worn.
 In the colonial era, silk gaung baungs called "B.A. gaung baung," traditionally worn at graduation ceremonies, were popular.

 The gaung baung is usually made of silk or cotton, depending on the rank or wealth of the owner.
 The older wrap versions were usually 4 to 5 ft long and 8 to 12 in wide.
 It is put on the head in a clockwise manner, with the tongue on the left side.
 The tongue is the main distinguishing feature of the gaung baung, and is also different from ethnic group to ethnic group.

 The Burmese and Mon gaung baung tongues tend to be sloping down and rounded, while the Arakanese (Rakhine) and Shan tongues are fanned out.

 Nowadays, most do not wear the gaung baung, even to official functions.
 The gaung baung, along with most other articles of Burmese attire, have become streamlined.
 Thus, most wear ready-made and woven gaung baungs which are wrapped over a rattan or wicker frame.